TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 Demand for local talent

 An immediate effect of the new law will be a surge in demand for Emirati candidates.
 Private sector companies now being required to meet specific quotas will necessitate a strategic shift in recruitment practices.
 Recruitment agencies will therefore need to focus heavily on sourcing and attracting local talent.
-This shift will likely involve developing specialised recruitment strategies that highlight the advantages of employing Emirati nationals, such as their understanding of local culture and business practices, as well as the benefits of complying with government regulations.
+This shift will require specialized recruitment strategies emphasizing the benefits of hiring Emirati nationals.
+They offer local cultural insights and ensure regulatory compliance.

 Training and development

-To ensure that Emirati candidates are well-prepared for various roles in different industries, we can expect an increased emphasis on training and development programs.
+Expect a greater focus on training and development to better prepare Emirati candidates for diverse industry roles.
 Recruitment professionals will need to collaborate closely with educational institutions and training centres to bridge any skill gaps.
 This may involve designing bespoke training programs that align with the needs of private sector employers.
-By equipping Emirati candidates with the necessary skills and competencies, recruitment agencies can enhance their employability and ensure a steady pipeline of qualified candidates.
+Recruitment agencies can boost Emirati candidates’ employability by equipping them with essential skills and competencies.

 Compliance and reporting

-With the introduction of new quotas and regulations, compliance and reporting will become critical functions within recruitment agencies and HR departments alike.
+New quotas and regulations make compliance and reporting crucial for recruitment agencies and HR departments.
 Agencies will need to establish robust processes to help track and report on their progress in meeting Emiratisation targets.
-This could lead to the creation of new roles that are focused solely on compliance and administrative tasks related to the law.
-Regular auditing and reporting will become essential to demonstrate adherence to the regulations, demanding a detailed understanding of the legal requirements and meticulous record-keeping.
+This may create new roles dedicated solely to compliance and administrative tasks related to the law.
+Regular auditing and reporting are crucial for compliance, requiring a detailed understanding of legal requirements and meticulous record-keeping.

 Partnerships and collaborations

-In the drive to meet Emiratisation targets, recruitment firms will likely form strategic partnerships with government bodies, educational institutions and other organisations.
+To meet Emiratisation targets, recruitment firms will likely partner with government bodies, educational institutions, and other organisations.
 These collaborations will be instrumental in developing a pipeline of qualified Emirati candidates.
 Initiatives such as internships, apprenticeships, and job fairs that target UAE nationals are likely to become more common.
-In building these partnerships, entities will be able to create a supportive and sustainable ecosystem that facilitates the entry of Emirati candidates into the private sector workforce.
+Partnerships will build a supportive, sustainable ecosystem to help Emirati candidates enter the private sector workforce.

 Market competitiveness

 As companies strive to comply with Emiratisation targets, the competition for top Emirati talent will only intensify.
 Recruitment agencies will therefore need to enhance their employer branding efforts to attract and retain the best candidates.
-This might involve highlighting the benefits of working with companies, showcasing success stories of Emirati employees, and leveraging social media and other platforms to reach a wider talent pool of potential candidates.
+Highlight benefits, showcase Emirati success stories, and use social media to attract a broader talent pool.
 Additionally, offering competitive salaries and career development opportunities will be crucial in securing top talent.

 The new Emiratisation law marks a significant transformation in the UAE’s recruitment landscape, introducing a host of changes and opportunities for recruitment professionals.
 These professionals must adapt their strategies to focus on sourcing local talent, investing in training and development, ensuring compliance with new regulations, forming strategic partnerships, and enhancing employer branding efforts.
 By effectively navigating these challenges, they can capitalise on the opportunities presented by the new law, contributing to the UAE’s broader goal of creating sustainable employment opportunities for its nationals and diversifying the economy.